+When she is not working as an extra for the remake of the Flintstones “Tars Sands Redux”, Kim works to make sure people have comfortable sustainable homes for their families and businesses.
 She lives in the County of Mountain View in the Bearberry Valley with her husband and a couple of Dogs named Picabo and Gordie.
 It is a beautiful place that her 3 grown children cannot stay away from.

 In the past Kim has held various positions on many community, development and social service boards.
-For the past few years she has been a member at large of the Mountain View County Municipal Planning Committee
+For the past few years she has been a member at large of the Mountain View County Municipal Planning Committee.

 Kim has taken an active role in her local community in the past but has decided to spread her wings and become a member of a big city board of directors.
-Kim’s oldest Son is an Animator who began his career with Quick Kids in 1997.
+Kim’s oldest Son (Will) is an Animator who began his career with Quick Kids in 1997.
 Through her Son, she has been exposed to “Animation Culture” for many years.